lint-staged/lint-staged/README.md

 #### Notes:

 - Spaces are double-escaped with `\\`.
 This is because [execa](https://github.com/sindresorhus/execa) has special handling for splitting from spaces.
-- **The escape method currently does nothing when `process.platform === 'win32'`!** If you want to help make it work on Windows, please open let us know!
+- **Does not currently work on Windows (`process.platform === 'win32'`)!** Caling this method on Windows will return the same unescaped filename, so it does not prevent any security issues.
+If you want to help make it work on Windows, please let us know!

 ## Frequently Asked Questions